Data Sharing (updated 15/06/2021)

 If you suspect a Data Breach has occurred (updated 22/05/18)

 Commissioned by the Secretary of State for Health, Dame Fiona Caldicott, the National Data Guardian for Health Care (NDG) has reviewed data security and data sharing in the health and social care system.
 The so-called 'Caldicott Review' provides for people to be able to make an informed choice about whether to share data or not.

 Patients and public who decide they do not want their personally identifiable data used for planning and research purposes will be able to set their national opt-out preference.

-As of the 25th May 2018, residents have the right to opt out of your personal confidential information being used for the following purposes:
+Patients have the right to opt out of their personal confidential information being used for the following purposes: